yonesejames/TeachTown/dotnet/TeachTown.Refactoring.CSharp/README.md

 2. Apply your knowledge of SOLID design principles and OO design patterns to refactor the TeachTown.Refactoring.CSharp.HotelReservationLibrary project.

 ## Restrictions
-1. DO NOT modify theTeachTown.Refactoring.CSharp.HotelReservationClient project.
+1. DO NOT modify the TeachTown.Refactoring.CSharp.HotelReservationClient project.
 All refactorings to the HotelReservationLibrary project should be backwards compatible with the client.
 2. DO NOT remove the static modifier from the ReservationDb class.